 There are number of other DWI defense strategies at our disposal that may be available to us depending on your history, the details of your situation, and other factors.

 Talk with Attorney Tad Nelson About Your Case

-We have proven techniques that we have used in a routine fashion to beat Houston’s prosecuting attorneys in court, to secure not guilty verdicts from jurors, as well as proven strategies to influence case dismissals.
+We have proven techniques that we’ve used in a routine fashion to beat Houston’s prosecuting attorneys in court.
+Our strategies help to secure not guilty verdicts from jurors and to influence case dismissals by DWI courts.

 If you submitted to a blood or breath test as a result being stopped, and were arrested under the pretense of “Suspicion of DWI” in Houston, contact attorney Tad Nelson for help.